yushixiu/Data_and_Code_MCrstFA.na/README.md

 # Data and Code

-## Supplementary Material for "Mixtures of restricted skew-t common factor analyzers with missing information" by Wan-Lun Wang, Luis M. Castro, Shi-Xiu Yu and Tsung-I Lin
+## Supplementary Material for "Mixtures of skewed and heavy-tailed common factor analyzers for learning incomplete multivariate data" by Wan-Lun Wang, Luis M. Castro, Shi-Xiu Yu and Tsung-I Lin

 ### Author responsible for the code